Polish LGBT people leaving as post-vote mood grows hostile

 Britain, Germany, the Netherlands, Spain and other European Union countries are where LGBT emigres are envisioning their futures.
 They follow generations of Poles who have fled political repression at home, including during the communist era.

-The recent exodus also represents “a second wave of immigration” after the significant number of Poles who moved abroad to work when Poland joined the EU in 2004, Staszewski said.
+The recent exodus represents “a second wave of immigration” after the significant number of Poles who moved abroad to work when Poland joined the EU in 2004, Staszewski said.

 “This time, people are not looking for better paid jobs, but they are looking for dignity and respect,” he said.
 “People want to feel that they are protected by the government and not treated as an enemy.”